yledovskikh/s3syn-test/README.md

 # S3 File Operations Tool

-This tool is designed to perform operations (upload, download, delete) on files stored in an S3-compatible storage.
+This tool is designed to perform operations (upload, download, delete) on files stored in a S3-compatible storage.
 It also includes integrity checks and Prometheus metrics for monitoring the performance and success of these operations.

 ## Features